Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 We study theoretically a process of cooling electrons using a superconducting tunnel junction with a $\pi$ phase difference and a usual insulator or a ferroelectric in-between, and an array of such junctions with ferroelectric layers in-between.
 These setups have a complex structure of entropy due to nodal lines, where the density of states can be divergent or larger than for a free electron gas at a chemical potential level.
 We consider a small current running from the bath of electrons through the setup, where electrons have to have higher entropy, and thus remove heat from the bath.

 \oldvec\vec [1]{\ensuremath{\boldsymbol{#1}}} {\it Introduction.--} Cooling of electrons is an essential procedure for the electronics we use every day and for the devices used in laboratories.
 While mK temperatures can be reached in commercial dilution refrigerators, the lower temperatures are still hard to achieve.
-It is especially hard to reach lower electron temperatures, since dilution refrigerators cool phonons rather than electrons.
+It is especially hard to reach lower electron temperatures since dilution refrigerators cool phonons rather than electrons and additional complications are posed for dilution refridgerators in the low-gravity-environment of space missions \cite{chaudhry:cryo12}.

 The refrigerator Carnot cycle consists of two isothermal and two adiabatic processes.
 This thermodynamic description allows for various physical realizations of this or analogous cycles, e.g., a heat pump driven by quantum correlations \cite{holdsworth:pra22} or based on ultracold atoms \cite{roy:pre20}.
 As conventional electronics often becomes non-functional at extremely low temperatures, the superconducting electronics is usually used instead \cite{simbierowicz:prx24, generalov:apl24, ingla:natel25}, although, this is not a rule \cite{staveren:ieee25}.
-There are a number of suggestions for heat engines based on superconducting heterostructures \cite{muhonen:rpp12, nguyen:pra16, vadimov:aip22}, in particular, diffusive SNS junctions \cite{rabani:prb08, vischi:scirep19} and topological Josephson junctions \cite{scharf:prr21,scharf:cp20}.
+There are a number of suggestions for heat engines based on superconducting heterostructures \cite{muhonen:rpp12, nguyen:pra16, vadimov:aip22, lemziakov:jltp24, cioni:prb25}, in particular, diffusive SNS junctions \cite{rabani:prb08, vischi:scirep19} and topological Josephson junctions \cite{scharf:prr21,scharf:cp20}.
 Some of these works focus on phase and temperature control of the entropy and a supercurrent, some work with Andreev bound states.
+There are also works based on removing hot electrons from a metal via tunnelling into a superconductor \cite{giazotto:apl02, kawabata:apl13}, where one of the limiting factors is heating due to Andreev current \cite{rajauria:prl08, courtois:crp16, pimanov:bjn22, ozaeta:prb12}.